Wednesday, May 30, 2012

 Following yesterday’s Donald Ray Pollock blog and in keeping with the week’s theme of books and their relationship to the working class, a little story from the road:

 August 25th, 2006 - Ed Hamell and I were in the Upper Peninsula of Michigan, the town of Ontonagon to be exact, for an outdoor festival gig.
-Checkout at our hotel was at 2 pm, the show wasn’t until 7 pm, so we decided to kill some of the downtime doing laundry.
+Checkout at our hotel was at 2 pm, the show wasn’t until 7 pm, we had to cut out immediately after that to drive all night to the next gig, so we decided to kill some of the downtime doing laundry.
 Ed was asleep in his car in the laundromat parking lot, I was inside reading and tending to our mélange of black jeans & t-shirts.

-"Will you watch our clothes while we make a beer run?" the blonde asked as she and her friend counted out, with no small effort, a bunch of crumpled one-dollar bills between them.
+"Will you watch our clothes while we make a beer run?" the blonde asked me as she and her friend counted out - with no small effort - a bunch of crumpled one-dollar bills between them.
 "Sure," I said.
 I think my literary endeavors had convinced them that I was an alright guy, somebody who could be entrusted with the task of providing security for their stage attire, such as it was.
 "There’s a guy asleep in his car out in the parking lot," the second girl said as they walked towards the door.
-"Yeah, he hasn’t got any money either and he probably reads books, too," the first girl replied.
+"Yeah, he hasn’t got any money either and he probably reads books, too." the first girl replied.
 They both got into a beat-to-shit Camaro and drove away.
 I miss being on the road.

 inspirational verse; "I see you on the cover of Rolling Stone or one of those other corny music magazines, that’s just an excuse to sell fashion or bullshit, but occasionally sticks in a good writer or political story so at the board meeting they can ease their conscience that the majority of their readership has the IQ of a Creed fan." – Hamell On Trial, 2005